 But on arriving I was met by strangers staying there.
-And before entering my phone rang – the Lookout cafe were asking me to pay before they closed up for the day.
+And before entering, my phone rang – the Lookout cafe were asking me to pay before they closed up for the day.
 I phoned Robert, a pastor I met in July last year who had helped me hire a hall to show the Jesus Film.
 He had also taken me to the municipality to put my name down for land I wanted to buy once I had gone back to the UK to do some care work and saved up to build a small rondawel on a plot.
 He works at ZB Bank and I asked him if he could loan me $16 to pay the Lookout Cafe – I phoned Pride, my taxi driver and asked him to fetch Robert and collect me.
 Peace came with to be dropped off in town and Robert and I went into pay.
 He gave me $20 and allowed me to keep the change and he paid Pride for the taxi.

-The next morning Michael sent me a frantic whatsapp from the UK asking me where I was – I told him I was lying in his bed and he told me that I couldn’t stay there and go back to the UK and he would pay my flight.
+The next morning Michael sent me a frantic whatsapp from the UK asking me where I was – I told him I was lying in his bed and he told me that I couldn’t stay there and to go back to the UK and he would pay my flight.
 I told him Heidi Baker bought a one way ticket to Mozambique arriving without hardly any money and I was doing the same.

-So I had to walk to Elephant Hills carrying my golf clubs and stopped at the 711 shop for sanitary pads as my periods had started that morning using $2 out of my $4 .
+So I had to walk to Elephant Hills carrying my golf clubs and stopped at the Seven Eleven shop for sanitary pads as my periods had started that morning using $2 out of my $4 .
 A taxi driver stopped alongside me and offered me a free lift and took me into town – I said I would walk the rest which is 4 kms out of town and he told me I couldn’t because of elephant – by this time being trampled by an elephant was the least of my worries so he took me all the way.

 I sat upstairs at the hotel bar overlooking the course sipping my last coke and on leaving was met outside by Surprise, a taxi driver who had taken me to Langton’s shop in Monde Village in April last year to show the Jesus film.
 He offered me a free lift to Michael’s and I burst into tears along the way telling him no-one loves me except Jesus and my kids.

-The next morning I took my tent and rucksack plus a bag of mielie meal; bully beef and some candles from Michael’s pantry to stay with Tafadzwa, the receptionist at Zambezi National Park for the night who cooked me crocodile for supper.
+The next morning I took my tent and rucksack plus a bag of mielie meal; bully beef and some candles from Michael’s pantry to stay with Tafadzwa, the receptionist at Zambezi National Park for the night, who cooked me crocodile for supper.
 With no money I decided to travel to Troutbeck to sell my car that I had lent to the Hallowes.
 The next night Tafadzwa paid for my bus fare to Harare and on the way to the bus rank I went back to my cousin’s house to fetch my suitcase and leave his house keys but Forget, the gardener had locked the gate and gone off.

 The next morning I arrived in Harare and stayed at my cousin, Val Martin’s for a few days before travelling with a friend, Natalie Hallowes to Nyanga.
 I stayed for a couple of weeks in the house my parent’s once stayed in as caretakers for John Bredenkamp – part of Zimbabwe’s cartel.
 I packed up their furniture which had been left for two years after they settled in the UK.